• Skip to main content

 Food

-Here is the best news – the food is not only delicious but very affordable.
+Here is the best news – the food in Japan is not only delicious but very affordable.
 In fact, I laugh when I compare it to the price of an average meal in Sydney.
 You never need go hungry in Japan.

 If you look at standard lunch options, you’ll have a range of cheap options in convenience stores (don’t worry – it’s healthy and tasty, unlike convenience stores in other countries).